kubernetes-sigs/kubespray/roles/kubernetes-apps/external_provisioner/local_volume_provisioner/README.md

 done
 ```

-This saves time of precreatnig filesystems.
+This saves time of precreating filesystems.
 Note that your storageclass must have
 volume_mode set to "Filesystem" and fs_type defined.
 If either is not set, the
 disk will be added as a raw block device.